emilyriederer/website/content/post/duckdb-carolina/index.md

 1. Interact with DuckDB as with any database connection
 2. Whenever needed, re-download the files to the same name/directory to "refresh" the "database"

 The [nc-votes-duckdb](https://github.com/emilyriederer/nc-votes-duckdb) GitHub repo shows this flow in practice.
-If you want to follow along, you can click `Code > Create codespaces on master` and follow the more detailed instructions in the `README.md`.
+If you want to follow along, you can click `Code > Create codespaces on master` and follow the more detailed instructions in the `README.md` or at the bottom of this post.

 ### One-time set-up